stefaniuk/dev-to-prod-fast/README.md

    feat(api): add user authentication
    ```

-2. Open a Pull Request and merge it into `main`
+2. Open a Pull Request and merge it into `main`, ensure that the commit created as an effect of merging this PR contains the above message as this drives the sematic versioning
 3. The workflow will:

    - Detect that the change type is `feat` → trigger a **minor** version bump